Crystal bases and Newton-Okounkov bodies: A new proof of multiplicativity property of dual canonical basis

-and put (where we have identified $\U^-$ and $U^-$). \begin{Prop} 1) ${\bf v}_\S$ is a valuation with one-dimensional leaves on the algebra $\c[T \times U^-]$, and hence on $\c[G/U]$ via the embedding $j^*: \c[G/U] \to \c[T \times U^-]$.
-2) The values ${\bf v}_\S(b^*)$, for the dual canonical basis elements $b^* \in \B^*$, are distinct.
-3) The value semigroup $S(\A, {\bf v}_\S)$ coincides with the set of integral points in the cone $\mathcal{C}_\S$. \end{Prop} \begin{proof} 1) is a straight forward corollary of the definition of ${\bf v}_\S$ and the fact that $v_\S$ is a valuation on $\c[U^-]$ with one-dimensional leaves.
-2) follows from the fact that, for any dominant weight $\lambda$, $v_\S$ attains distinct values on the dual canonical basis $\B_\lambda^*$.
-3) Follows immediately from definition of ${\bf v}_\S$, Theorem \ref{th-main} and Theorem \ref{th-Littelmann}. \end{proof}
+and put where we have identified $\U^-$ and $U^-$, and $v_\S$ is the highest term valuation corresponding to the reduced decomposition $\S$ defined in Section \ref{sec-Bott-Samelson}. \begin{Prop} (1) ${\bf v}_\S$ is a valuation with one-dimensional leaves on the algebra $\c[T \times U^-]$, and hence on $\c[G/U]$ via the embedding $j^*: \c[G/U] \to \c[T \times U^-]$.
+(2) The values ${\bf v}_\S(b^*)$, for the dual canonical basis elements $b^* \in \B^*$, are distinct.
+(3) The value semigroup $S(\A, {\bf v}_\S)$ coincides with the set of integral points in the cone $\mathcal{C}_\S$. \end{Prop} \begin{proof} Part (1) is a straightforward corollary of the definition of ${\bf v}_\S$ and the fact that $v_\S$ is a valuation on $\c[U^-]$ with one-dimensional leaves. { Part (2) follows from Theorem \ref{th-main} and} the fact that, for any dominant weight $\lambda$, $v_\S$ attains distinct values on the dual basis $\B_\lambda^*$. { Part (3) follows immediately from the definition of} ${\bf v}_\S$, Theorem \ref{th-main} and Theorem \ref{th-Littelmann}. \end{proof}

-From the general properties of valuations on algebras (Proposition \ref{prop-multi-prop}), we now immediately obtain the following multiplicativity property of the dual canonical basis due to P. Caldero (\cite[Section 2]{Caldero}):
+From the general properties of valuations on algebras (Proposition \ref{prop-multi-prop}), { we now immediately recover} the following multiplicativity property of the dual canonical basis due to P. Caldero (\cite[Section 2]{Caldero}):